Cyber-Chic/cosmos/README.md

 ## 🛠️ Sharing & Attribution Protocol

-*   **Data Credit:** Records logged under observer code `MANBA` remain open-access public records.
-If a research team utilizes these specific transit curves as a component of a study, standard data attribution (Co-Author or Co-Investigator designations where applicable) is required.
+*   **Open-Access Data:** All astronomical records logged under the observer code `MANBA` are publicly available.
+*   **Research Attribution:** If a professional research team utilizes these transit curves in a formal study, standard academic credit (such as Co-Author or Co-Investigator designations) is required.
 *   **Official Website:** https://bio.site/mooresignal

 ---